 On the other hand, traditional cardio doesn’t tap into ATP in the same way as high-intensity work.
 While it’s certainly more efficient, doing high-intensity work many days a week can lead to burnout or injury, and it’s not the only way to burn fat.

-If you do steady state cardio, you’re still going to lose fat.
+If you do low-intensity, steady state cardio (or LISS), you’re still going to lose fat.
 Instead of thinking about improving your metabolism, it’s more of a direct relationship of calories in versus calories out.

 Say you burn 200 calories during 30 minutes of work on the treadmill.
 That’s a good workout, and your caloric deficit from exercise (your body burns calories in other ways, too) for the day is 200 calories.

 That’s good work, and those burned calories will add up over time.
 If you cut 200 calories from your diet, too, then you’d be saving 400 calories per day, and that will make a difference in weight loss, even if you’re not providing additional improvements to your metabolism.

 But here’s the slippery slope: doing more and more cardio will not necessarily lead to more and more weight loss.
 The "more is better" mindset is why so many people get frustrated by cardio.
 They see the time and effort they put it, but the weight on the scale doesn’t seem to change at the same rate.